core-wg/yang-cbor/draft-ietf-core-sid.md

 [^status]

 [^status]:
-    The present version (-19) adds in draft text about objectives, parties, and roles.
+    The present version (–20) is intended to address all IESG feedback.
-    This attempts to record discussions at side meetings before, at, and after IETF 113.
+    It has significantly progressed from –16, which was the original submission to the IESG.

 --- middle